opnfv/daisy/docs/release/installation/vmdeploy.rst

 labs/zte/virtual1/daisy/config dir.

 Note:
-zte-virtual1 config file deploy openstack with five nodes(3 lb nodes and 2 computer nodes), if you want to deploy an all-in-one openstack, change the zte-virtual1 to zte-virtual2
+zte-virtual1 config files deploy openstack with five nodes(3 lb nodes and 2 computer nodes), if you want to deploy an all-in-one openstack, change the zte-virtual1 to zte-virtual2

 Note: